mattpeebles/tabby/README.md

 	}
 })
 ```
--Allows for updates to first and last name, email, password, and priority Expiry
+- Allows for updates to first and last name, email, password, and priority Expiry
--When updating priority expiry, each entry in the user's journal is updated with a new expiration date depending on the new priority
+- When updating priority expiry, each entry in the user's journal is updated with a new expiration date depending on the new priority

+##### Delete
 ```javascript
 userRouter.delete('/:id', authorize, (req, res) => {
 	Users